 Our expertise with late diagnosis of cancer claims

 Our specialism is in handling complex and high value claims.
-Our experience includes cases involving misdiagnosis following the review of scans, failure by a GP to recognise cancer-related symptoms and refer the patient for specialist investigation, delays with arranging tests and delays with reporting medical investigations.
+Our experience includes cases involving misdiagnosis following the review of scans, failure by a GP to recognise cancer-related symptoms, failure to refer the patient for specialist cancer investigation, delays with arranging tests and delays with reporting medical investigations.

-We are accredited by the Law Society for Personal Injury Law reflecting our expertise with a range of injury claims.
+We are accredited by the Law Society for Personal Injury Law reflecting our expertise with all types of injury claims, including those involving clinical negligence arising from cancer treatment.

 Our team has also been recognised by the two leading client guides to the legal profession Chambers & Partners and the Legal 500 for our exceptional skill in handling clinical negligence claims, with the Legal 500 ranking us Tier 1 for Personal Injury: Claimant.